Gregofi/CodeRunner3000/README.md

 for developing the website, you probably want to develop it outside of a container, to have hot-reloading and such.

-If you do not need the backend code evaluator, you can just use `npm run dev`.
+You can also run the evaluator locally, but then you need to have the compilers and interpreters that you want to use match the config.
+The address of the evaluator needs to be placed into `website/.env`, if you want the website to connect to the evaluator.

-If you do, then do `docker compose up evaluator dind` and find its IP via `docker inspect coderunner3000-evaluator-1`.
-This goes into `website/.env`.
+Alternatively, you can just run `docker compose up --build` and have it all without any work, but it will be slower.

 ## Tests
 Some of the components have unit tests, which can be run dependent on the technology